meso-network/meso-js/packages/meso-js/README.md

-In the case where pre-deployment smart contract wallets are being used and wallet verification cannot be performed, you can skip wallet verification altogether and rely on Meso's two-factor authentication and email/password mechanisms.
+In the case where pre-deployment smart contract wallets are being used and wallet verification cannot be performed, you can skip wallet verification altogether and rely on Meso's other authentication mechanisms (such as two-factor auth).

 <details>
   <summary><strong>Example</strong></summary>